ioan-thomas/countries-rest-api/README-template.md

 As you can see in the example above, the paths array contains two objects, one with the key-value pair `slug: "Greece"` and the other key-value pair being `slug: "France"`.
 These key-vale pairs specify the route parameters.
 This is why the key in this object matches the file name i.e. `/[slug].js` as this tells Next.js what paths to generate.

-4. Lastly I set the fallback parameter to false.
+4. Lastly, I set the fallback parameter to false.
 I learned that by setting this to false, the user is redirected to the 404 page a route is invalid.

 For bigger applications (such as an e-commerce store with lots of staic pages that depend on data), this can be set to true and the user could see a skeleton component or a loading spinner when they request a page that hasn't been generated yet.
 After `getStaticProps` has finished, the page will be rendered with the requested data (when paired with ISR).